jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 The next few are a little more generic.
 They don't know anything specific to Juicebox, and are open for use by other protocols or future Juicebox extensions.

-*   [`JBProjects`](../specifications/contracts/jbprojects/) manage and track ownership over projects, which are represented as ERC-721 tokens.
+*   [`JBProjects`](../specifications/contracts/jbprojects/) manages and tracks ownership over projects, which are represented as ERC-721 tokens.

     The protocol uses this to enforce permissions needed to access several project-oriented transactions.
 *   [`JBSplitsStore`](../specifications/contracts/jbsplitsstore/) stores information about how arbitrary distributions should be split.
 The information is represented as a [`JBSplit`](../../protocol/data-structures/jbsplit.md#jbsplit) data structure.